-How to turn On/Off the “Aero Shake” feature in Windows 11?
+How to Enable or Disable the “Aero Shake” Feature in Windows 11 Settings?

 By default, the “Aero Shake” or “Title bar window shake” feature remains turned off on Windows 11.
 To use it, you need to enable or activate it first.